hackleberryfinn/Global-Citizen-Hackleberry-Finn/README.md

 A simple blockchain application to demonstrate aid tracking.
+To load the front end download or clone to a local machine and open index.html within the frontend director.